Mark-H/CamperManagement/readme.md

 # CamperManagement
 CamperManagement is a custom addon for MODX Revolution, developed for Vuist Campers.

 Currently in development by Mark Hamstra (http://www.markhamstra.nl)

+See http://rtfm.modx.com/display/ADDON/CamperManagement for documentation and instructions.

 # License & Copyright
 Copyright 2011 by Mark Hamstra <business@markhamstra.nl>